-The activities needed to operate a business can be divided into a number of functional areas.
-Examples include management, operations, marketing, accounting, finance information technology, and human resources.
+The activities needed to operate a business can be divided into a number of Examples include management, operations, marketing, accounting, finance information technology, and human resources.
 Let’s briefly explore each of these areas.

 Managers are responsible for the work performance of other people.
 Management involves planning for, organizing, leading, and controlling a company’s resources so that it can achieve its goals.
 Managers plan by setting goals and developing strategies for achieving them.
 They organize activities and resources to ensure that company goals are met and staff the organization with qualified employees and managers lead them to accomplish organizational goals.
 Finally, managers design controls for assessing the success of plans and decisions and take corrective action when needed.

 All companies must convert resources (labour, materials, money, information, and so forth) into goods or services.
 Some companies, such as Apple, convert resources into tangible products—Macs, iPhones, etc. Others, such as hospitals, convert resources into intangible products — e.g., health care.
 The person who designs and oversees the transformation of resources into goods or services is called an operations manager.
 This individual is also responsible for ensuring that products are of high quality.
 In many organizations, operations management includes managing the supply chain which controls the delivery of raw materials and the distribution of finished goods.